 Getting Things Done

 The Multi-Award Winning, and hugely successful book that has become a multi million dollar industry is definitely a must read if you want to truly get your freq on.
-Available from Amazon (or any good bookstore) I recommend checking out ‘Getting Things Done’ By David Allen.
+Available from Amazon (or any good bookstore) I recommend checking out ‘Getting Things Done’ By David Allen. (affiliate link – I earn a commission if you buy)

 The Content Pyramid